Width-k Eulerian polynomials of type A and B and its Gamma-positivity: Width- Eulerian polynomials of type

-\end{thm} \begin{dem} If $2\leq k \leq n$, we use the standardization map $\psi$ define in section 2 restrained to the set $D_n$.
-So, this identity follows completely in the same way as the identity (\ref{desb}) of Theorem \ref{thmb}, with the same reasoning except the fact that $|D_n|=\frac{|B_n|}{2}$. $\square$ \end{dem} Denote $\bar{D_n}=B_n \backslash D_n$ and,
+\end{enumerate} \end{thm} \begin{dem} If $2\leq k \leq n$, we use the standardization map $\psi$ defined in Section $2$ and restrained to the set $D_n$.
+So, the desired identity follows completely in the same way as the identity (\ref{desb}) of Theorem \ref{thmb}, by applying the same reasoning and taking into account that $|D_n|=\frac{|B_n|}{2}$.